 Peach trees grow best in well-drained soil, so sandy loam is the ideal soil-type, but they will do well in any soil that does not stay wet.
 Always try to plant on a slope and away from low-lying areas.
 Make sure your tree does not suffer from drought.
 For the first year water your new tree well once a week and then whenever the ground becomes dry.
 It is always best to give a good, deep soaking once a week during hot weather rather than sprinkle on a little water each day.
 Soak the area underneath then ends of the branches and not close to the trunk.

 To plant your Elberta Peach Tree, dig a hole three times the width of the pot and add some rich organic material.
 This could be garden compost, rotted manure, rotted leaves or anything else you have.
-Place your new tree in the centre of the hole you have dug.
+Place your new tree in the center of the hole you have dug.
 Take a sharp knife and cut from the top to the bottom of the root-ball in three places around the tree.
 This will free the roots and encourage your tree to spread out in search of food and water.
 Put back most of the soil, water well and when the water has drained away replace the rest of the soil.
 Put organic mulch over the root zone and renew this every year, covering a larger circle as your tree grows.

-Each year cut off the new shoots that will try to grow straight up in the centre of the tree, as these will make too much shade.
+Each year cut off the new shoots that will try to grow straight up in the center of the tree, as these will make too much shade.
 Cut back the existing smaller side branches to a few inches long to encourage more flowers.
 When the fruits are the size of a quarter remove some so that you have a peach every 6 to 8 inches along the branches.
 This way you will get nice big fruits instead of lots of small ones.

+Elberta is a special variety of peach with a long-history.
+To be sure you receive the genuine article we take branches from properly-named trees and graft them onto sturdy roots.
+So beware of cheaper trees that may just be seedlings and will only prove to be a disappointment.
 Our trees are true to name and we are constantly receiving fresh new stocks so that our customers get the best trees shipped to them.
 However supplies of this popular heirloom variety can be limited, so order now or you may be disappointed.